THE NEW COVENANT PRIESTS (Part 2)

 Friend, rise up today in the might of the Holy Spirit to become one of God’s teaching and praying priests to this generation.

 Prayer: My Dear Heavenly Father, I awake today to my calling, ministry and responsibility as a teaching and a praying priest of God to this perishing generation.
-Dear Holy Spirit, teach, help and strengthen me daily to effectively discharge my responsibility to my generation, in Jesus’ name.
+My Dear Holy Spirit, teach, help and strengthen me daily to effectively discharge my responsibility to my generation, in Jesus’ name.
 Amen.